-The United Kingdom is experiencing a gradual recovery and there are now clear signs that the cost of living is falling; employment is at a record high and average earnings are now rising faster than inflation.
+The United Kingdom is experiencing a gradual recovery and there are now clear signs that people are better off; employment is at a record high and average earnings are now rising faster than inflation.

-While some level of immigration is beneficial to society, the decisions made under the Labour government allowed it to get out of control.
+While some level of immigration is beneficial to society, the decisions made under the Labour Government allowed it to get out of control.
 In my view our commitments to the free movement of people within the EU compromises the rest of our immigration policy.
-As long as migration from Europe remains unlimited these reductions have to be made up of migrants from outside the EU.
-Unfortunately, these are often skilled migrants from Commonwealth countries with whom we have far closer links than with much of Europe are overlooked and Brexit will allow us to readdress this imbalance.
+Now that we will be leaving the EU we will be able to regulate immigration and this will form part of the Brexit negotiations.
+Often skilled migrants from Commonwealth countries with whom we have far closer links than with much of Europe are overlooked and Brexit will allow us to readdress this imbalance.

 Defence of the Realm is the first priority of any Government and it is important that the military has a sufficient budget to perform this function.
 The recent memory of war makes the yearning for peace all the greater.
 This has inevitably influenced policy making with the underlying expectation that we will try to avoid all such engagements if possible.

-Global threats now exist from Russia, the problem of ISIL and the need to combat Islamic extremism.
+Global threats now exist from Russia, the problem of ISIL and the need to combat extremism and terrorism.
 In challenging these forces we may be required to indirectly support allies or even nation states with whom we have difficult relationships and provide military advice rather than troops on the ground.
 Either way this will be expensive and it is important that our armed forces have the funds they need to provide the most suitable and effective response.

-Iain Duncan Smith, the Secretary of State for Work and Pensions, is overseeing one of the biggest shake-ups of the welfare system since the creation of the welfare state in the late 1940s.
-The central policy of this restructuring is the introduction of the Universal Credit which will replace benefits such as Jobseekers’ Allowance.
+Damian Green, the Secretary of State for Work and Pensions, is overseeing one of the biggest shake-ups of the welfare system since the creation of the modern welfare state in the late 1940s.
+The central policy of this restructuring is the introduction of Universal Credit which will replace benefits such as Jobseekers’ Allowance.
 I supported the introduction of Universal Credit as the single rate of taper is a much simpler system than the previous ‘legacy’ system of benefits.
 The transition to Universal Credit is intended to incentivise people to work, whereas previously they might not have taken on extra work owing to the subsequent need to re-apply for benefits.